-All students who enter Radiology must have a physical examination and Two step PPD or T Spot test which is to be submitted by the second summer term of the year of acceptance into the radiology program.
-The immunization for tetanus must be current.
-All health records, insurance cards, identification cards, and CPR cards are to be submitted to Castle Branch and remain current.
+All students who enter Radiologic Technology must have a physical examination and Two step PPD or T Spot test which is to be submitted by the given deadline the year of acceptance into the radiology program and upon any readmissions into the program.
+All immunizations must be current.
+All health records, insurance cards, identification cards, and CPR cards are to be submitted to Certified Backgrounds and remain current.
+These records are kept due to requirements of clinical agencies for admittance of students for clinical rotations.
+Failure to complete will result in inability to fulfill clinical requirements of the program.

-- 1. A complete physical examination by a licensed physician, physician assistant or nurse practitioner. - 2.
+- A complete physical examination by a licensed physician, physician assistant or nurse practitioner(Forms are found at https://bluefieldstate.edu/sites/default/files/userfiles/schools/nursing/HEALTH%20ASSESSMENT%20FORM%203-19-2020%20(1).pdf. - 2.
 TB testing yearly (See health forms).
 If proof of TB testing expires, the student will not be allowed to enter clinical area until current.
 If clinical time is missed due to this, it will be unexcused. - 3.
 Measles, Rubella, and Rubeola vaccination (2-part series) and serology showing positive titer.
 If titer is negative, the individual should receive rubella vaccination (See health forms) - 4.
-Tetanus-diphtheria booster within last 10 years. - 5.
+Tetanus-diphtheria booster within last 10 years.
+(Must keep current) - 5.
 Hepatitis B vaccination with a follow up titer 2 months after completion of series.
-Students should begin the series upon notification of acceptance to the program.
-Students declining the vaccine must sign a waiver.
-(See health forms) - 6.
+Students should begin the series upon notification of acceptance to the program. - 6.
 Varicella Vaccine Series and titer.
 (See health forms) - 7.
-Yearly influenza vaccination by November 1st.
-If unable to take the flu vaccine you may request an exemption but MUST provide documentation as required on the exemption form.
-The clinical agencies may require you to use special precautions due to this exemption. - 8.
+Yearly influenza vaccination by November 1st. - 8.
+COVID 19 Vaccination series. - 9.
 Students must acquire and maintain CPR certification throughout the program.
-The course required is the BLS Provider Course through the American Heart Association, only this courses will be accepted.
+The course required is the BLS Provider Course through the American Heart Association.
+Only this course will be accepted.
 If CPR certification expires, the student will not be allowed to enter clinical area until current.
-If clinical time is missed due to this, it will be unexcused. - 9.
-Drug screen and criminal background check results.

-Males should not receive the combined antigen form which combines measles, mumps, and rubella.
+If clinical time is missed due to this, it will be unexcused. - 10.
+Drug screen and criminal background check results. - Males should not receive the combined antigen form which combines measles, mumps, and rubella.
 Rubella vaccination is never given to a woman who may be pregnant.
 A non-pregnant woman who receives rubella vaccination must be using effective contraceptive and continue use for three months after vaccination if pregnancy is a possibility.

-Recommendation from the Centers for Disease Control and the American College Health Association.
+^{}Recommendation from the Centers for Disease Control and the American College Health Association.